Showing posts with label Social Justice & Human Rights. Show all posts

 I feel their loss and empathize with the stories of some survivors and those who are mourning the loss of their loved ones.
 Who could have imagined the sudden death from a tragedy that could have been prevented from happening?

 I remember what I learned from the AGOS forum about Disaster Resilience in July 2017 when they discussed the possibility of zero casualties by following the 3 goals to Prepare, Respond and Recover.
-In this case, about the boat incident, there might be a lack of preparedness on the part of the authorities when they have not suspended the boat operations despite inclement weather.
+In this case, about the boat incident, there might be a need for more preparedness on the part of the authorities when they have not suspended the boat operations despite inclement weather.

 This would be one of the most tragic maritime incidents in the Iloilo Strait, and we can better prepare so that this will be prevented.
 Accidents do happen no matter how careful we are, but there are things that we are in total control of.
 Hence, we can improve our proper judgment, leadership, and sense of responsibility and accountability.